-Two exams: The midterm will be in-class and will cover the first part of the semester.
+Two exams: Closed book, closed notes, closed neighbor.
+The midterm will be in-class and will cover the first part of the semester.
 The final will be in-class and will cover the second part of the semester.

 Additional Resources - for Paper